azdavis/millet/docs/ARCHITECTURE.md

 ### `crates/sml-namespace`

-A type representing the various SML structure-level namespaces.
+Types representing various SML namespaces.

 ### `crates/lex-util`

 Some common lex utilities used in multiple lexing crates, like:

 - Handling `(* ... *)` style block comments with nesting.
-- Handling whitespace.
+- Handling SML's definition of whitespace.
+(We actually consider a superset of the SML definition to be whitespace.)

 ### `crates/slash-var-path`